 The fact of the matter is that authority is a concept that can’t easily be measured.

 There is no single metric that can represent the quality of a website.
-That’s why it’s best to use various indicators and metrics to determine a website’s potential to rank well in SERPs.
+That’s why it’s best to use various indicators and analytics to determine a website’s potential to rank well in SERPs.

 Domain Authority: A Trailing or Predictive Metric?

 Another common misconception about the domain authority scores is that they predict how well a site will perform in search results.
-In reality, third parties compile DA scores based on trailing metrics (also known as lagging indicators), which are past performance indicators.
+In reality, third parties compile a proprietary DA score based on trailing metrics (also known as lagging indicators), which are past performance indicators.
 By comparison, predictive metrics (leading indicators) indicate future performance.

 Because companies like Moz, Ahrefs, and SEMrush don’t have the massive infrastructure and resources that Google has, they have no choice but to base their domain authority scores on trailing metrics.
 So, regardless of the way they frame it, their authority scores can’t predict a website’s future success — it’s more like a best guess based on a limited data sample of past performance indicators.